How to care for your Guide or Assistance Dog

 All dogs need regular vaccination against the four major diseases: distemper, parvovirus, hepatitis and leptospirosis.
 These are serious diseases and annual booster vaccinations are required.

-Roundworms and tapeworms are the most common types of worms found in dogs.
-Roundworms can be transmitted to humans, so it is important to give your dog routine treatment every three to six months.
+It is important to give your dog routine worming treatment every three months.
 Use a good quality treatment, available from your vet, and always use the correct dose.
+Ensure good hand hygiene is being followed after handling dogs.

 You can tell if your dog is overweight with a few simple tests: